yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     Used if cltuEncoding is BCH to enable/disable the randomization.
 For LDPC encoding, randomization is always on.

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.

+errorDetection (string)
+    One of ``NONE`` or ``CRC16``.
+Specifies the error detection scheme used.
+If present, the last 2 bytes of the frame will contain an error control field.

 For each Virtual Channel in the ``virtualChannels`` map, the following parameters can be used: